xcl-beta/doc_ai_agent/document_ai_agents/process_doc/temp_output/VECTOR ABS Users Manual.md

 B. Portfolio Setup

-The portfolio must be
+The portfolio must be input in four steps:

 a.
-Manually ente ble that describe the
+Manually enter the fields of the Transaction Summary table that describe the

 transaction.
 This table is reproduced below and the only elements which are strictly